-- Strengthening entrepreneurship and the private sector can have a major effect on opening of political space in Cuba.
+- Strengthening entrepreneurship and the private sector can have a major effect on the opening of political space in Cuba.
 And the proximity of the United States to Cuba can contribute to faster economic growth and political impact.

 - It is not an “either-or” proposition: it is possible both to engage with Cuba and support human rights and democracy at the same time.

-- The new policy can create a platform for constructive discussion on pressing issues, and allow for cooperation on matters where Cuba and the United States share common interests, such as on drug smuggling and human trafficking.
+- The new policy can create a platform for constructive discussion on pressing issues, and allow for cooperation on matters where Cuba and the United States share common interests, such as drug smuggling and human trafficking.

 - Opening up to Cuba will strengthen the U.S. position in the Western Hemisphere more broadly, where the policy of isolating Cuba was extremely unpopular.

-- The new policy can create a platform for constructive discussion on pressing issues, and allow for enhanced cooperation on matters where Cuba and the United States share common interests, such as on drug smuggling, human trafficking, environmental remediation in the Gulf, search and rescue activities, and Center for Disease Control collaboration.
+- The new policy can create a platform for constructive discussion on pressing issues, and allow for enhanced cooperation on matters where Cuba and the United States share common interests, such as drug smuggling, human trafficking, environmental remediation in the Gulf, search and rescue activities, and Center for Disease Control collaboration.

 Key points made against the policy shift: